eclipse/xtext/xtext-website/documentation/310_eclipse_support.md

 The semantic highlighting stage is executed asynchronously in the background and can be used to calculate highlighting states based on the meaning of the different model elements.
 Users of the editor will notice a very short delay after they have edited the text until the styles are actually applied to the document.
 This keeps the editor responsive while providing aid when reading and writing your model.

 As for the lexical highlighting the interface to register the available styles is the [IHighlightingConfiguration]({{site.src.xtext_eclipse}}/org.eclipse.xtext.ui/src/org/eclipse/xtext/ui/editor/syntaxcoloring/IHighlightingConfiguration.java).
-The [ISemanticHighlightingCalculator]({{site.src.xtext_eclipse}}/org.eclipse.xtext.ui/src/org/eclipse/xtext/ui/editor/syntaxcoloring/ISemanticHighlightingCalculator.java) is the primary hook to implement the logic that will compute to-be-highlighted ranges based on the model elements.
+The [ISemanticHighlightingCalculator]({{site.src.xtext_eclipse}}/org.eclipse.xtext.ui/src/org/eclipse/xtext/ui/editor/syntaxcoloring/ISemanticHighlightingCalculator.java) is the primary hook to implement the logic that will compute the to-be-highlighted ranges based on the model elements.

 The framework will pass the current [XtextResource]({{site.src.xtext_core}}/org.eclipse.xtext/src/org/eclipse/xtext/resource/XtextResource.java) and an [IHighlightedPositionAcceptor]({{site.src.xtext_eclipse}}/org.eclipse.xtext.ui/src/org/eclipse/xtext/ui/editor/syntaxcoloring/IHighlightedPositionAcceptor.java) to the calculator.
 It is ensured that the resource will not be altered externally until the called method `provideHighlightingFor()` returns.
 However, the resource may be `null` in case of errors in the model.
 The implementor's task is to navigate the semantic model and compute various ranges based on the attached node information and associate styles with them.
 This may read similar to the following snippet: